DevExpress/testcafe/docs/articles/documentation/recipes/debugging-tests.md

 For instance, Visual Studio Code has a dedicated [TestCafe plugin](https://github.com/romanresh/vscode-testcafe).
 It allows you to run and debug your tests in the IDE using the context menu.

-## Debugging the Tested Webpage
+## Debugging Test Behavior on the Client

-To debug the tested webpage, use the [t.debug](../test-api/actions/debug.md) action.
+To debug test behavior on the client, use the [t.debug](../test-api/actions/debug.md) action.

 ```js
 fixture `My fixture`